sillycony/USB-keyboard-to-OMEGA-converter/README.md

 - fixed a potential metastability issue on column outputs to the MSX machine.
 (Thanks to Konrad)

-## Another 'example' of making this USB converter.
+## Another 'example' of making this USB converter 2023-11-28.

 Jordi Solís, https://msxmakers.design.blog/proyectos/omega-usb-keyb-ctrl, gave a particularly well-detailed description of the creation of his copy.